seanox/pdf-service/README.md

 abstract templates for individual generators and renderers
 - PDF comparison for test automation
 pixel-based and difference image generation
+- PDF Tools as standalone Java applications
+includes Compare, Designer, Preview as command line applications
+designing and testing outside and independent of projects

 # Licence Agreement